 Gobin, in a letter written sometime around Christmas 1861, then reported that Private John D. Colvin had been detailed to special duty with the signal corps in Washington, D.C. while Musician Henry D. Wharton, increasingly known to folks back home for his letters to the Sunbury American newspaper, had assumed additional responsibilities as a clerk assigned to the staff of Brigadier-General John M. Brannan at Brigade Headquarters.
 Wharton’s prose would continue to inspire newspaper readers for the duration of the war, and provided much needed news (and sometimes heartache) regarding the status of men who served with the 47th Pennsylvania Volunteers.

-Also, around this same time, Regimental Quartermaster James C. VanDyke, at home in Sunbury, Pennsylvania for an approved furlough, was able to arrange for the purchase or donation of “various articles of comfort, for the inner as well as the outer man,” according to the 21 December 1861 edition of the Sunbury American.
-Many of soldiers from 47th Pennsylvania Volunteers who were of German heritage would be pleasantly surprised upon the return to camp of Sunbury’s former Sheriff to learn that the well-liked VanDyke had thoughtfully brought a sizable supply of sauerkraut with him; this favored treat would warm many stomachs that first cold winter away from loved ones.
+Meanwhile, around this same time, Regimental Quartermaster James C. VanDyke, who was enjoying an approved furlough at home in Sunbury, Pennsylvania, was able to procure “various articles of comfort, for the inner as well as the outer man,” according to the 21 December 1861 edition of the Sunbury American.
+Upon his return to camp, many of the 47th Pennsylvanians of German heritage were pleasantly surprised to learn that the well-liked former sheriff of Sunbury had thoughtfully brought a sizable supply of sauerkraut with him.
+The German equivalent of “comfort food,” this favored treat warmed stomachs and lifted more than a few spirits that first cold winter away from loved ones.

-Having been ordered to move from their Virginia encampment back to Maryland, the 47th Pennsylvania Volunteers left Camp Griffin at 8:30 a.m. on Wednesday, 22 January 1862, marching through deep mud with their equipment for three miles in order to reach the railroad station at Falls Church.
-Sent by rail to Alexandria, they then sailed the Potomac via the steamship City of Richmond to the Washington Arsenal, where they were reequipped before they were marched off for dinner and rest at the Soldiers’ Retreat in Washington, D.C.
+Having been ordered to move from their Virginia encampment back to Maryland, the 47th Pennsylvania Volunteers left Camp Griffin at 8:30 a.m. on Wednesday, 22 January 1862.
+Marching through deep mud with their equipment for three miles in order to reach the railroad station at Falls Church, they were sent by rail to Alexandria, and then sailed the Potomac via the steamship City of Richmond to the Washington Arsenal, where they were reequipped before they were marched off again for dinner and rest at the Soldiers’ Retreat in Washington, D.C.

 The next afternoon, the 47th Pennsylvanians hopped cars on the Baltimore & Ohio Railroad, and headed for Annapolis, Maryland.
 Arriving around 10 p.m., they were assigned quarters in barracks at the Naval Academy.
 They then spent that Friday through Monday (24-27 January 1862) loading their equipment and other supplies onto the steamship Oriental.